Colonialism of the Mind – Part II

 “Critics call it slavery”/“others call child slavery.”

-By contrast, the alternative press’ Council on Hemispheric Affairs expounded in July 2010:
+By contrast, the alternative press’ Council on Hemispheric Affairs (COHA) expounded in July 2010:

 “In the most impoverished country in the hemisphere, adults regularly view children as economic commodities, which make them highly vulnerable to the perils of trafficking.”

 Beverly Bell, who directs several NGO and claims the defense of Haitian children to be one of her main causes, wrote in a Huffington Post article titled “A Second Slave Rebellion in Haiti: What’s the Worth of a Haitian Child”:

 “One of the many effects of poverty in Haiti is that desperate parents regularly give away their children in the hope that the new family will feed and educate the children better than they themselves can.
 Instead, the children usually end up as child slaves, or restavek.
 In a country which overthrew slavery in 1804, today anywhere from 225,000 to 300,000 children live in forced servitude.
 They work from before sunup to after sundown, are often sexually and physically abused, and usually go underfed and uneducated.”